Friday 18th April 2014

-We decided to have a day off from gallivanting around Mayan ruins and instead go gallivanting around the town of Merida.
-I’m glad we did – the place is wonderful.
+Having survived the quake, we decided to have a day off from gallivanting around Mayan ruins and instead go gallivanting around the town of Merida.
+I’m glad we did – the place is wonderful (and reasonably earthquake-proof, evidently).
 I found us a new gaff to stay for the night, a nice little hotel on the north end of town, and I even splurged out on AC and a telly that we would probably not even use.

 We went for lunch and ordered too much food.

-Being Good Friday, I kinda expected it to be a Catholic thing, so imagine my surprise and delight to find that no, we had just found ourselves ringside for THE COOLEST THING I HAVE EVER SEEN.
+Being Good Friday, I kinda expected it to be a Catholic thing, so imagine my surprise and delight to find that no, we had just found ourselves ringside for THE COOLEST THING I HAVE EVER SEEN WITH MY OWN EYES.

 You don’t believe me, do you?